What Would You Like To Know?

 There is a wide variety of fauna and flora, birdlife, insects and game to see at Chitwa.
 Chitwa Chitwa is highly acclaimed for its excellent game viewing and we boast some of the best opportunities to meet Africa’s Big 5, either in a game vehicle or on foot – that is the buffalo, elephant, rhino, leopard and lion, as well as other the wildlife who share the rugged bushveld with the Big 5 – such as the elusive wild dog, cheetah, giraffe, hippo, zebra and antelope.

 Chitwa Chitwa offers a range of exciting activities.
 Go on safari game drives, bush walks with your ranger, receive pampering treatments in the Spa, take a dip in the the rim-flow swimming pool or work out in the gym.
-Relax in the library with a book from our selection, play boardgames, or enjoy delicious meals and drinks on the deck, in the boma or in the dining room and bar area.
-Go on a cultural village excursion to Dixie, a small village situated close to the entrance of the Sabi Sand.
+Relax in the library with a book from our selection, play boardgames, or enjoy delicious meals and stops like our Pizza truck and bush breakfasts, and drinks on the deck, in the boma or in the dining room and bar area.
+Go on a cultural village excursion to Dixie, a small village situated close to the entrance of the Sabi Sand